 TikTok, Instagram Reels, Influencer Marketing and Voice Search – The up-and-coming trends to look out for.
-Founded in 2016, TikTok has exploded in popularity over the past five years.
+Founded in 2016, TikTok has exploded in popularity.
 The latest TikTok statistics show that, as of June 2021, the platform has over 700 million monthly active users around the globe.

-Also, Influencer marketing is becoming a HUGE trend in 2021 and beyond.
-More and more brands are looking for ongoing partnerships with micro and nano influencers across various social media platforms striking win-win performance-focused deals.
+Influencer marketing is becoming a HUGE trend in 2021 and beyond.
+More and more brands are looking for ongoing partnerships with influencers across social media platforms striking win-win performance-focused deals.

 There’s no doubt about it: Voice Search is on the rise.
 Current voice search stats show that 31% of smartphone users worldwide use voice search at least once a week.
 And, it doesn’t look like this is a passing fad.
 In fact, a recent study by Comscore estimates that half of all searches will be performed by voice in 2021.

-And finally, some of you also noted that authentic video content will be on the up in 2021 and this is backed by the stats.
+And finally, some of you also noted that authentic video content will be on the up in 2021.
 61% of marketers see video as a “very important or extremely important” part of their marketing strategy.
 68% of marketers say video has a better return on investment than Google Ads!

 Food For Thought

-Key Takeaways: The world of digital marketing is ever-changing and fluid, we’re noticing that whilst there are a lot of new and exciting channels popping up, it makes a lot of sense to still focus on the key players (Facebook, Instagram, Linkedin and Youtube ) whilst keeping an eye out for TikTok.
+The world of digital marketing is ever-changing and fluid.
+Whilst there are a lot of new and exciting channels popping up, it makes sense to focus on the key players (Facebook, Instagram, Linkedin and YouTube) and building understanding of TikTok.

-As a startup or small-mid business focusing your resources in digital will tend to pay off better than investing in print media especially for brand awareness and lead generation.
-Although getting an ad in NZ Herald or Stuff may seem like a good idea, our feedback shows that its unnecessarily expensive without clear evidence to show that it justifies the spend.
+As a startup or small-mid business, focusing your resources in digital will tend to pay off better than investing in print media for brand awareness and lead generation.
+Although getting an ad in NZ Herald or Stuff may seem like a good idea, our feedback shows that its unnecessarily expensive without clear evidence to justify the spend.

-And, if you can partner up with a digital team who will take care of your marketing needs this will free up a bunch of time and resource, so you can focus on what you’re actually passionate about, your business!
+If you can partner up with a digital team who will take care of your marketing needs this will free up a bunch of time and resource.
+It means you can focus on what you’re actually passionate about: your business!

 We’d like to again thank all of you who participated in the survey for providing a lot of the raw data that made this study possible.